 Chargebacks plague penny auction merchant accounts with a determination that can be described as dogged.
 Whether or not you’ve started your penny auction website already, the damage is done.
 Penny auction merchant accounts are considered high risk in large part thanks to the high chargeback rates that happen so frequently to penny auction companies.
-Effectively managing your chargebacks can help your business’ bottom line recover the damage, and money, lost to chargebacks.
+Effectively managing your chargebacks can help your business’s bottom line recover the damage, and money lost to chargebacks.

 Why do Chargebacks Happen so Often?